Hit And Run Accident Claims – Car Accident How Much Compensation?

 Hit and Run Accident Statistics UK

-You may be surprised to learn just how common hit and run accidents are.
+You may be surprised to learn just how common hit and run accidents are (and, subsequently, how common hit and run accident claims are).
 By looking at the latest figures from the Department for Transport, we can see that in 2019, 21,770 pedestrians were hurt on Great British roads.
 Some of those may well have been as a result of a hit and run accident.

 Looking more specifically at hit and runs, the road safety charity Brake recently issued Freedom of Information requests to a number of police forces in the UK.
 They found that: